 And Elisha prayed, ‘Open his eyes, Lord, so that he may see.’
 Then the Lord opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.”

-It is all a matter of perspective!
-Of course there’s virtually no perspective when we are blind to the things that are actually working for us.
+It is all a matter of perspective – of course there is no perspective at all when we are blind to the things that are actually working for us.
 In the end, we all need the Lord to remove our blinders, just as He did for Prophet Elisha’s servant.
-Have you ever been in a situation with your back to the wall and no way to go?
-God is famous for opening up new ways.
-After a mass-exodus out of Egypt, God led half a million people through uninhabitable wilderness for a time period extending to four decades.
-One of the most striking transits during that time was the hike of the young nation of Israel through the Red Sea.

-If God can take care of half a million people in the Sinai Desert, He can take care of you and me in life’s bleak situations.
-If we are in the dark and can’t see the light, we need to pray to the Light of the World, Jesus.
-As Jesus reveals Himself to us, we will begin to see the world in a different light.
-We will experience hope.
-We will see the proverbial rose hidden beneath the deepest snows.
+God can take care of you and me in life’s bleak situations.
+When we are in the dark and can’t see the light, we need to pray to the Light of the World, Jesus.
+He will open our eyes and we will see the proverbial rose hidden beneath the deepest snows.
 To see that rose we must believe.